Gihan007/LangManus_GitHubAnalitics/README.md

-Here's a **README.md** template for the **LangManus** project that provides an overview of the project, how to set it up, and how to use it.
-You can use or modify this for your GitHub repository.

----

 # LangManus GitHub Repo Analyzer

 **LangManus** is an open-source tool for automated analysis of GitHub repositories.
 It provides valuable insights into commit activity, trends, and contributions.
 By leveraging multiple **vertical** and **horizontal agents**, LangManus performs tasks such as scraping commit data, categorizing commits, generating charts, and producing detailed Markdown reports.
 It’s designed to help developers, project managers, and teams make data-driven decisions based on real-time repository analysis.